Overview

 The following trails may be closed to bicycle and equestrian use during wet conditions.

-- Skid Road Trail is OPEN to bicyclists and equestrians.
+- Skid Road Trail is CLOSED to bicyclists and equestrians.

-- Stevens Creek Nature Trail is OPEN to bicyclists and equestrians between Skid Road and Canyon Trail.
+- Stevens Creek Nature Trail is CLOSED to bicyclists and equestrians between Skid Road and Canyon Trail.

-- White Oak Trail is OPEN to bicyclists and equestrians connecting to Skid Road Trail.
+- White Oak Trail is CLOSED to bicyclists and equestrians connecting to Skid Road Trail.

 Find bike racks at Midpen preserves as well as other amenities such as bike tire cleaning stations and benches.